august-alt/qjsonrpc/README.md

     mkdir build
     cd build
-    qmake .. && make install
+    cmake .. && make install

-You can pass the following arguments to qmake:
+You can pass the following arguments to cmake:

-    PREFIX=<prefix>                 to change the install prefix
+    -DQJSONRPC_BUILD_TESTS=BOOL:ON    to enable cmake build tests
                                       default:
-                                        unix:  /usr
-                                        other: $$[QT_INSTALL_PREFIX]
-    QJSONRPC_LIBRARY_TYPE=staticlib to build a static version of the library -config private-headers         build with qt private headers (to reduce allocations)
+                                          OFF